 A, they are stored next to each other in the suffix array, namely between positions 1 and 4.
 However, only those suffixes preceded by a

 G can potentially contain the query.
 This is exactly the information encoded by the Burrows-Wheeler transformed text.
 In this concrete example, all the

 G, so the text contains 4 suffixes that start with

-Since those 4 suffixes start in the same way, they are stored next to each other in the suffix array, but where are they exactly?
+Since those 4 suffixes start the same way, they are stored next to each other in the suffix array, but where?
 The

 Gs preceding the